Viber Transactional & OTP Message Templates

 Step 3 — Track Approval and Get the Template ID

-Part 2 — Sending a Message with a Template through API
+Part 2 — Sending a Message with a Transactional Template

 First, study our public API Documentation for detailed instructions on sending and managing Viber Template requests.